What is Comfort Food? Which Greek dishes are considered comfort foods?

 Comfort food and nutrition

-If we take a look at comfort foods, we notice that they are usually foods that are high in fat or carbohydrates or both.
+If you take a look at comfort foods, you'll notice that they are usually foods that are high in fat or carbohydrates (or both).

 On the other hand, foods which are high in carbohydrates have been reported in various articles or studies, to positively affect the psychology.
 After all, the brain uses such foods as a fuel.